turbolinks/turbolinks/README.md

 One technique for making a transformation idempotent is to keep track of whether you’ve already performed it by setting a `data` attribute on each processed element.
 When Turbolinks restores your page from cache, these attributes will still be present.
 Detect these attributes in your transformation function to determine which elements have already been processed.

 A more robust technique is simply to detect the transformation itself.
 In the date grouping example above, that means checking for the presence of a date divider before inserting a new one.
 This approach gracefully handles newly inserted elements that weren’t processed by the original transformation.

-## Responding to Page Updates

-Turbolinks may not be the only source of page updates in your application.
-New HTML can appear at any time from Ajax requests, WebSocket connections, or other client-side rendering operations, and this content will need to be initialized as if it came from a fresh page load.

-You can handle all of these updates, including updates from Turbolinks page loads, in a single place with the precise lifecycle callbacks provided by [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements).

-In particular, these APIs give you callbacks when elements are attached to and removed from the document.
-You can use these callbacks to perform transformations and register or tear down behavior as soon as matching elements appear on the page, regardless of how they were added.

-By taking advantage of `MutationObserver`, Custom Elements, and [idempotent transformations](#making-transformations-idempotent), there’s little need to couple your application to Turbolinks’ events.

 ## Persisting Elements Across Page Loads